Cookie Consent

 Margia Corner, Sheppard Mullin Richter & Hampton

-11. Legal Ethics in AI (not repeated)AI
+11. The Lawyer’s Role in Legal Ethical AI Use (not repeated)AI

 Tienne L. Anderson, Chief Counsel, Global Pediatric Medicine Department, St. Jude Children's Research Hospital